The foundational playbook for Founders to create the next

 Blog: A primer on using SAFE financing ➔

 Be warned.
 Making the transition to global impact still requires skilled management and precision.
 Advancing forward requires keeping your eye on the long-term goal.
 You’re also going to evolve and transform inside.
 The actions that got you to this point may not be the same ones that take you forward.
 Acceleration requires optimization of processes and resources.
 You avoided failure #2 – no market need – but you still face the dreaded “running out of cash” possibility.
-If revenue self-sufficiency has not been established, this will be the next big hurdle – the transition and transformation you need to undertake.
+If revenue self-sufficiency has not been established, this will be the next big hurdle – the transition you need to undertake.

 Continue or Maintain